derRiesenOtter/bachelor/docs/thesis/methods.typ

 The evaluation of the models was conducted on the PSPire dataset, the PPMC-lab dataset as well as the catGranule 2.0 dataset.
-For the PSPire dataset and the catGranule 2.0 dataset the models were trained and tested on the same data splits as the models in the paper.
+For the PSPire dataset and the catGranule 2.0 dataset the models were trained and tested on the same data splits as the models in the respective paper.
 This way the results are as comparable as possible.
-As there are no other models that were trained on the PPMC-lab dataset and no other @llps predictors were run on the test set used here, the evaluation only shows the results of the final model.
+As there are no other models that were trained on the PPMC-lab dataset and no other @llps predictors were run on the test set used here, the evaluation will only show the @auc values obtained by the final model.
 Only the two best scoring @llps predictors from the PSPire paper were shown in the evaluation on the PSPire dataset.
 For the catGranule 2.0 dataset all @llps predictors compared in its paper were used.